affordablemobiles/eloquent-datastore/README.md

 ### Access using Eloquent Model

-You need to extend `A1comms\EloquentDatastore\Eloquent\Model` class instead of laravel's default eloquent model class.
+You need to extend `A1comms\EloquentDatastore\Eloquent\Model` class instead of Laravel's default Eloquent model class.

 **Example-**
 ```php